‘The assured virtuosity of Paul Carr’s performances is astounding…’

 Awarded Honorary Membership of Birmingham Conservatoire in June 2015.

-Liturgical Organist, Choral Director: passionate about the role of music in service to the liturgy, Paul has extensive experience playing and directing in a freelance role for church services far and wide, for over 25 years.
+Liturgical Organist, Choral Director: passionate about the role of music in service to the liturgy, Paul has extensive experience playing and directing for church services far and wide, for over 25 years.

-Sunday Afternoon Organ Music: at Holy Trinity Parish Church in Wordsley, Stourbridge
+Paul performs the monthly Sunday Afternoon Organ Music series at Holy Trinity Parish Church in Wordsley, Stourbridge (2003 to present) More…

 Paul’s concert and recital schedule takes him all over the UK:

-Previous performances in Westminster Cathedral, Westminster Abbey, St Bride’s Fleet Street Alexandra Palace and St Paul’s Cathedral in London, Birmingham Town Hall, Symphony Hall, Bath Abbey, Hereford Cathedral, Liverpool Metropolitan Cathedral, Blenheim Palace, Truro Cathedral, Victoria Hall Hanley, Keble College Oxford, St Giles’ Cathedral Edinburgh, St David’s Hall Cardiff, and Blackburn Cathedral.
+Previous performances in Westminster Cathedral, Westminster Abbey, St Bride’s Fleet Street, Alexandra Palace and St Paul’s Cathedral in London, Birmingham Town Hall, Symphony Hall, Hereford, Truro, Salisbury, Coventry, Blackburn, Bradford, Bristol, Birmingham and Lichfield Cathedrals, York Minster, Liverpool Metropolitan Cathedral, Bath Abbey, Christchurch Priory, Malvern Priory, Blenheim Palace, Victoria Hall Hanley, Keble College Chapel and Exeter College Chapel, Oxford, St Giles’ Cathedral Edinburgh, St Mary Redcliffe, Bristol and St David’s Hall Cardiff More…

-Performed often in Germany, including three Angeluskonzerte at the Lambertikirche in Münster and twice in the Orgelpunkt series in Magdeburg Cathedral.
-Twice performed in Notre-Dame Cathedral, Paris (2008, 2017).
+Performed often in Germany, including three Angeluskonzerte at the Lambertikirche in Münster, twice in the Orgelpunkt series in Magdeburg Dom and in the Winter Orgelpunkt series in Magdeburg Cathedral.

-Performed in the United States at Washington National Cathedral and five times in Birmingham’s sister city of Chicago.
+Performed in the United States at Washington National Cathedral, St Patrick’s Cathedral New York City and five times in Birmingham’s sister city of Chicago.

 Played in the series of dedication concerts inaugurating the new organ at Fourth Presbyterian Church on Michigan Avenue, Chicago in April 2016.
 Built by Quimby Pipe Organs, the organ is the largest in Chicago and the Midwest.

 Paul is particularly noted for his eclectic programming, drawing on his extensive repertoire of organ literature and organ transcriptions.
-For more than 20 years he has given monthly organ recitals in the Midlands, now numbering over 300 recitals; these have included performances of many major organ works in their entirety including the 6 symphonies of Louis Vierne, all 6 Trio Sonatas of J.S.
-Bach and Mendelssohn’s organ sonatas in the composer’s 200th anniversary year
+For more than 20 years he has given monthly organ recitals in the Midlands, now numbering over 300 recitals; these have included performances of many major organ works in their entirety, for example the 6 symphonies of Louis Vierne, 6 Trio Sonatas of J.S.
+Bach and Mendelssohn’s 6 organ sonatas in the composer’s 200th anniversary year

 Collaborations with: The Birmingham Bach Choir (Director Paul Spicer), The City of Birmingham Choir (Director Adrian Lucas) including a CD of Christmas music, The Henry Ley Singers (Director Richard Dawson) recording a CD of choral music by Clive Russell in Keble College Chapel Oxford, Gig Caritas (Conductor Keith Horsfall) including Poulenc’s Organ Concerto with Stourbridge Chamber Orchestra.